Abhishek-Birada/javascript/README.md

 Inside an object, every function must be assigned to a key (property name).

-In JavaScript, object keys can only be of two main types internally :
+In JavaScript, object keys can only be of two types :
 String
 Symbol
 However, when you use other types, JavaScript automatically converts them to strings.